 Staying Healthy and Vibrant During Late Summer

-As the summer sun continues to shine and the summer squash in our gardens become overly abundant, we find ourselves in a special time of the year.
-In the Chinese system, late summer or sometimes called Indian summer, is a brief but important time.
+As the summer sun continues to shine and the summer squash in our gardens becomes overly abundant, we find ourselves in a special time of the year.
+In the Chinese system, late summer, or sometimes called Indian summer, is a brief but important time.
 Each one of the seasons is associated with an element and the late summer season is associated with the Earth Element.
-Late summer is a time to celebrate the beginning of the harvest and the richness of earth’s bounties as we prepare for the autumn.
+Late summer is a time to celebrate the beginning of the harvest and the richness of the earth’s bounties as we prepare for the autumn.
 As this is a transition period, it is very important to stay centered in one’s self and grounded to the earth.

-One of the most important ways to stay grounded during this Earth Element time is to eat healthy and mindfully.
+One of the most important ways to stay grounded during this Earth Element time is to eat healthily and mindfully.
 In Chinese medicine, the stomach and spleen are the organs associated with the Earth element and there are many things we can do to nourish our stomach and spleen and bring them back into balance.

 - Enjoy light and detoxifying fresh-made juices from fruits and vegetables